 At this step, your sleep cycle has now been set.
 Go to bed at the same time and set your alarm for the same wake up time the same.
 You may even find that your body already 'knows' when to wake up and you may not need an alarm clock.
 This tells you that your body has had plenty of sleep.
 You'll also notice that you feel rested, refreshed and energized in the mornings.

-As an example, if your natural sleep cycle is from 10pm to 6am, but if you have been sleeping from 12pm to 8am, then you will feel tired.
+As an example, if your natural sleep cycle is from 10pm to 6am, but if you have been sleeping from 12am to 8am, then you will feel tired.
 Even though they both correspond to the same total amount of sleep, you will only feel refreshed if the sleep coincides with your natural sleep cycle.
-This is why it's so important to find out your natural sleep cycle.
+This is why it is so important to find out your natural sleep cycle.

-It's also possible and in fact quite likely that you are simply not getting enough sleep.
+It is also possible and likely that you are simply not getting enough sleep.
 In such situations this experiment will also help by identifying how many hours of sleep you naturally need.

 You may be surprised to find out your natural sleep cycle, but it will be a pleasant surprise!
-This is an experiment very much worth trying if you were waking up tired.
+This is an experiment very much worth trying if you constantly waking up tired.

 Suppose you used to sleep from 12pm to 8am, but you find out that your natural sleep cycle is from 10pm to 6am.
 You may be wondering how you will fit in your evening hobbies or chores that you used to do then.
 It's simple: just move those activities to the morning.
 While it might initially sound strange to you to surf the internet or do laundry at 6am, there is nothing wrong with that.